Technique (newspaper): Sliver Box

 One of the Techniques most popular features is the Sliver Box, an analogue of the Vent feature of the Atlanta Journal-Constitution, which allows readers to submit any comment they wish.
 Comments are submitted on the Techniques website and as many Slivers that will fit appear in the week's paper, usually in order of submission.
 Slivers are subject to minimal censorship, with only full names of non-public figures, personal information, and strong profanities typically removed or altered.
 Other entries are occasionally removed or truncated, usually in cases of spamming of the Sliver submission system.
 According to the paper, the Box is used to fill empty room left between advertisements in order to maintain a modular layout style.
 It is not uncommon for students to have conversations using the Sliver Box.
 Slivers were originally comments made by editorial board members during deadline night and were placed in narrow boxes ("Slivers") at the bottom of each page.
 Comments made on deadline night and opinions of editorial board members still occasionally find their way into the Sliver Box.

 Controversies

 1995 refusal of Campus Crusade for Christ ad

 In 1995, Campus Crusade for Christ registered a complaint with the attorney general's office protesting the paper's refusal of its ad which included a picture of a young man captioned “a former homosexual, male prostitute and female impersonator." right around National Coming Out Day.
 The CCC argued that the refusal amounted to a state censorship, because administration was allegedly involved in the decision and that administration is considered a state agency.
 Following the AG's opinion, the paper reluctantly agreed to run the ad, however, CCC withdrew the ad before it ran.
-People have sent in letters to the editor.
+Students sent in letters to the editor supporting both CCC and the Technique.